Lord-Morpheus/GSOC-2025/README.md

 ##### 4. PrinterManagerTest

 **Purpose:**
 The PrinterManagerTest class is designed to provide comprehensive end-to-end testing of the entire KDE Print Manager system, covering the complete printer lifecycle from discovery and addition through configuration, usage, and removal.
 This test suite aims to validate the integration of all components working together as a cohesive system.
-It tests real-world scenarios that users encounter, such as adding a new network printer, modifying its settings, submitting print jobs, and troubleshooting issues.
-Once fully implemented, this test will serve as the primary validation mechanism for ensuring that the Print Manager functions correctly as a complete application rather than just as isolated components.

-**Status:** Currently disabled/incomplete
+**Status:** Currently disabled
 **Requirement:** Active CUPS server connection

-**Planned Coverage:**
+**Coverage:**
 - Complete printer lifecycle operations
 - Printer discovery and enumeration
 - Queue creation and configuration